Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

 > Does this major version bump bring any changes to what platforms this SDK supports?

 Answer:
-> These SDKs now only target .NET Standard 2.0, which is usable by all modern .NET targets, including .NET 6.0.
+> These SDKs now only target .NET 10.
+Some previously targeted platforms are no longer supported by .NET itself, so this SDK can no longer support them.
 > The SDKs are tested with [this matrix](./supported_platforms.md).

 Question: